sultancodess/ResumeXpert/README.md

 # ResumeXpert.in

+⚠️ **Note:** This project is currently in the **working phase**.
+New features and improvements are being actively developed!
+Stay tuned for updates.

 ## 🚀 Problem Statement
 Many job seekers struggle to create resumes that pass **Applicant Tracking System (ATS)** filters.
 Common issues include:
 - Improper formatting that makes resumes unreadable by ATS.